PaulMayer123/Seminar/_posts/2022-11-19-Boltzmann-Generatos.md

 studied, in particular the solid and liquid phases formed by electromagnetic forces between atoms.
 The system can be described via the equations of motion.
 The equations thus takes into account the mass, position, energy and forces of the particles.
 The equations of motion don't have just one solution, therefore we are talking about probabilities of certain states.
-Often the most interesting states are rare-events, like the transition of a protein from folded to unfolded or vise versa.
+Often the most interesting states are rare-events, like the transition of a protein from folded to unfolded or vice versa.
 One example that we take a closer look at throughout this blog, is an open or closed dimer.
 This condensed matter system consists of 36 molecules.
-The focus lies on the two colored in the picture <!-- ref -->.
-These two can be in to main states: closed (left) or open (right).
+The focus lies on the two colored particles in the picture <!-- ref -->.
+These can be in two main states: closed (left) or open (right).
 The transition from one to the other is a rare but interesting event.
-Additionally, a possible interesting statistic is the probability that the primer is closed or open.
+Additionally, a possible interesting statistic is the probability that the dimer is closed or open.

 <p align="center">
   <img src="https://raw.githubusercontent.com/PaulMayer123/seminar/main/Dense-closed.png" width="250" title="hover text">